guptag911/Entry-Management-System/README.md

 2. open cmd and navigate to the download folder where repository is downloaded
 3. Execute "python -m pip install -r requirements.txt"

-Caution::Install python3.6 and check to add path to path variables.Ensure pip is installed on your system.
+Caution::Install python3.6 and check "add path to path variables" during installation.Ensure pip is installed on your system.

 ### Software in Action